Marline Yan

-Marline Yan (born January 9, 1993 in St. Thomas, Ontario, Canada) is a Canadian actress and singer.
+Marline Yan (born January 9, 1993) is a Canadian actress and singer.
 Her most prominent appearance is in Canadian television series How To Be Indie.

 Career

 Yan started acting and singing at ten years of age in shows from local theatre companies.
 In her first year of high school at John Paul II Catholic Secondary School, in London, Ontario, she was cast as the leading role in a production of Romeo and Juliet.
 At the age fourteen, she was first signed on to an agency and a year later was cast for the role of Abigail, a Filipino-Canadian girl who is also Indie's best friend in the YTV series How To Be Indie.
 Later that year, she appeared as Sophia in the successful Family Channel series Connor Undercover.